 This ‘Russian Tea Recipe’ is the name of an American citrus spiced tea , which is popular around the holidays, as are most spiced drinks, but you don’t need to wait for the holidays to have this tea.

 There are many variations of this recipe, most of them using a dried powdered mixture of instant tea, Tang orange drink, and spices.
 You might see recipes on Pinterest that make Russian tea mixtures that you prepare in advance.
 Whilst a mixture like that is convenient, I’m going to make a real steeped tea with real fruit and spices.
 Nothing artificial in this recipe.

-This Russian Tea recipe is actually not Russian at all, but an American invention.
+This tea recipe is actually not Russian in origin at all, but an American invention.
 Russians love their tea and are amongst the worlds largest consumers of black tea, which is surprising to some people.
 You can combine the per capita tea consumption of Canada, Australia and the USA to equal what Russian consume annually.
 So it’s a bit confusing for some people who think that Russian Tea is a recipe from Russia.
 It’s not.
 This popular recipe isn’t often found in stores or restaurants, but is more commonly found in cookbooks or made at home.
 I think the Tang drink company did very well with the powdered version of this recipe.
 As Tang isn’t available in Australia, I make this healthier version which I think tastes better too.

-However, the American spiced version of Russian Tea is a winter favourite for me.
-This Russian tea recipe has tea, lemons, oranges, cinnamon, cloves, and nutmeg.
+However, this American spiced version called Russian Tea is a winter favorite for me.
+This Orange Spiced Tea recipe has teabags, lemons, oranges, cinnamon, cloves, and nutmeg.
 I don’t use orange juice when making Russian Tea, just the orange slices.
 Too much orange juice will overpower the recipe for me, nobody likes drinking hot orange juice.
 I used 3 medium oranges, or use 2 large ones.
-This creates a fantastic flavoured tea, without Tang, and definitely not Russian.
+This creates a fantastic flavored beverage.
+Russian Tea made without Tang, and definitely not Russian.
 But maybe just don’t tell anyone and enjoy.
 It’s so easy to make.
 Bon Appetit! Приятного аппетита!

 Real Citrus Spiced Russian Tea